justarrived/just_match_api/README.md

 ## Commands

-There are a few connivence commands
+There are a few convenience commands

 * `script/bootstrap` - installs/updates all dependencies
 * `script/setup` - sets up a project to be used for the first time